Feijoada

 Return the browned meats and bacon to the pot.
 Add the soaked black beans, bay leaves, and enough water to cover everything by about 2 inches.

-Bring to a boil, then reduce heat to low.
-Simmer covered for about 2.5 to 3 hours, stirring occasionally, until the beans and meats are tender.
+Bring to a boil, then reduce heat to low and simmer for about 2.5 to 3 hours, stirring occasionally, until the beans and meats are tender.
+Add more water if needed.

 Chef's Tips

-- Leftovers: Feijoada tastes even better the next day as the flavors continue to develop.
+- Leftovers: Feijoada tastes even better the next day as the flavors meld.
+Store in the fridge for up to 3 days or freeze for longer storage.